pkaig/Rotorflight-Docs/docs/Tuning/Tuning-description.md

 * Check tick-tock stops to see if P and D are too high by observing the fast oscillations.
 If oscillations are mainly slow, I-gain might be too high.
 * The B-gain should be increased incrementally to fit how sharp the response you want.
 Usually only pitch needs a significant B-gain.
 * Too high on B-gain results in unwanted oscillations at stops if low B-gain did not cause it.
 * One could also experiment the I-relax to tune out the I-oscillations at stops.
 Lower number means stronger relax.
-Notice that a extremely low number might make the helicopter feel unpredictable. low number also hide gain imbalance that could show up during high-demand maneuvers or natural occuring disturbances (like a gust of wind)
+Notice that a extremely low number might make the helicopter feel unpredictable. low number also hide gain imbalance that could show up during high-demand maneuvers or natural occurring disturbances (like a gust of wind)